heemit/email-otp-auth/README.md

+Here's the updated `README.md` with the database table information included:

+---

 # Email OTP Authentication System

 A secure authentication system using email-based One-Time Passwords (OTP) for login.
 Built with **Next.js (frontend)**, **Express.js (backend)**, and **Supabase (database)**, this project eliminates the need for passwords by verifying users through a 6-digit OTP sent to their email.